Orange-OpenSource/a11y-guidelines/home_EN/inputs/md/index.md

         <li>Language</li>
         <li>Reasoning</li>
     </ul>
-**Suitable solutions :** prioritization and simplification of the information, giving importance to the page layout.
+**Suitable solutions:** prioritization and simplification of the information, giving importance to the page layout.
 </div>

 ### Motor and physical handicap